wholebody3d/wholebody3d/README.md

-# H3WB: Human3.6M 3D WholeBody Dataset and benchmark
+# H3WB: Human3.6M 3D WholeBody Dataset and Benchmark

-This is the official repository for the paper ["H3WB: Human3.6M 3D WholeBody Dataset and benchmark"](https://arxiv.org/abs/2211.15692).
+This is the official repository for the paper ["H3WB: Human3.6M 3D WholeBody Dataset and Benchmark"](https://arxiv.org/abs/2211.15692).
 The repo contains Human3.6M 3D WholeBody (H3WB) annotations proposed in this paper.

 ## What is H3WB